 Long-Term Effects of Percocet

-For those who have become addicted to Percocet or have been on long-term treatment for chronic pain, there are some serious long-term effects on the body.
-Due to the presence of acetaminophen in the drug, the damage to the liver is of particular note.
-The long-term effects on the body include:
+There are some serious long-term effects on the body for those who have become addicted to Percocet or have been on long-term treatment for chronic pain.
+The damage to the liver is of particular note due to the presence of acetaminophen in the drug.
+The long-term effects of Percocet on the body:

 - Kidney failure